arend-lang/site/src/documentation/standard-tactics/algebra-meta.md

 This meta implements the congruence closure algorithm.
 For example, given assumptions {%ard%} x = x' {%endard%} and {%ard%} y = y' {%endard%}, it can prove {%ard%} f x y = f x' y' {%endard%}.

+# linarith

+This meta solves systems of linear equations in ordered rings using Fourier–Motzkin elimination.